kxynos/embedded_hacking/glasgow/README.md

 |  VCC | VIOA |
 | GND | GND |

 Double check you dont have any shorted connections anywhere.

 Now you can power up your Glasgow.

+P.S.: Usually the target device won't need to be powered up since we are providing just enough power for the SPI Flash chip to operate.

+Depending on your requirements, you might not want to power the device using the Glasgow.
+(I have not tested this yet.)

 Check that Glasgow is connected: